NYCFC wins MLS Cup, beating Portland Timbers in shootout

 He finally broke through in the final minute of four-minutes of stoppage time.
 It was the latest goal ever scored in regulation in an MS Cup.

 But the goal was controversial.
-NYCFC players argued that it should be disallowed, claiming that Maxime Chanot was fouled by Portland’s Larry Mabiala in the run-up to the goal.
+NYCFC players argued that it should be disallowed, claiming that Maxime Chanot was fouled by Portland’s Larry Mabiala in the run-up.

+“The first half was a little bit difficult, because New York tried to control the ball, control the game.
+They found a way to score on us, and made it more difficult on us,” Portland Diego Chara said.
+“In the second half, we found a way to tie the game.
+I think after that it was different for us, getting confidence, playing with the ball, and we created a lot of opportunities.”

 Valeri came in as a sub in the 89th minute as speculation about the 35-year-old forward’s retirement swirls.